Margaret Schindel is a jewelry artist and internationally known expert on metal clay techniques. PMC certified in 2006 by Celie Fago.

 Sifting Spoons, Tongs and Uncoated Wire "Finding Wires"

 Long-handled slotted spoons or tongs can help you locate and retrieve your fired pieces amid the carbon granules.
-You may be able to find an old, long-handled slotted cooking spoon or pair of tongs at a yard sale, or you can buy a sifting spoon, sifting scoop or wire skimmer from Metal Clay Supply, PMC Connection and other metal clay suppliers or kitchenware stores.
+You may be able to find an old, long-handled slotted cooking spoon or pair of tongs at a yard sale, or you can buy a sifting spoon, sifting scoop or wire skimmer from metal clay suppliers or kitchenware stores.

 You can string small charms, dangles, beads or other components onto pieces of uncoated brass or stainless steel wire and twist the ends to make the pieces easier to find and retrieve after firing.
 I've nicknamed these twisted wire loops "finding wires", since their purpose is to help you find small components and beads buried in activated carbon.